 It is fine if you already have mixed feelings about the very idea of working as a games tester.
-We are not here to sugarcoat the realities of the work although we actively encourage dedicated and experienced gamers to consider this as a career choice.
+We are not here to sugarcoat the realities of the work.
+Anyway, we actively encourage dedicated and experienced gamers to consider this as a career choice.
 Of course, you could simply grind through your days as a games tester, treating it like any other job – working on an assembly line, for example.
-Do your 8 hours a day, hate every minute of it, head home and burn out after a year.
-You could, however, turn your hobby, passion even, into a career through which you also receive many benefits.
-It was the enthusiasts that blazed the original trail for the games industry, and it is the enthusiasts that ensure that it is still so alluring after so many years – Today’s enthusiasts and trailblazers?
-Well, those are the people we are looking for.
+Do your eight hours a day, hate every minute of it, head home and burn out after a year.
+You could, however, turn your hobby - passion even - into a career, thanks to which you also receive many benefits.
+The enthusiasts blazed the original trail for the games industry, and the enthusiasts ensure that it is still so alluring after so many years.
+The enthusiasts and trailblazers - well, these are the people we are looking for.

 "Build more farms."

-Certain things are simply facts, for example, there can be no development without basics, there can be no units without resources, you cannot build the cavalry without first building the farms.
-Any old-school RTS peasant can tell you these!
-So, before describing what a games tester does all day, let us give you a brief description of what one of these rare animals looks like and what they appear to do.
+Certain things are simply facts.
+For example, there can be no development without basics, there can be no units without resources, you cannot build the cavalry without building the farms in the first place.
+Any old-school RTS peasant can tell you these things.
+So, before describing what the games testers do all day, let us give you a brief description of what one of these rare animals looks like.

-Surviving on a strict diet of almost nothing but games (and probably a sprinkling of pizza!), it is a small wonder indeed that the perfect games tester prides themselves in their vast knowledge of this immense industry.
-The broader their experience, the more familiar they are with the widest possible variety of titles and genres, platforms and operating systems, the better their chances of surviving in the games testing wild, conquering all bugs before them without fear or fuss.
+Surviving on a strict diet of almost nothing but games (and probably a pizza triangle sometimes), it is a small wonder indeed that the perfect games testers pride themselves in their vast knowledge of this immense industry.
+The broader their experience and the more familiar they are with the widest possible variety of titles and genres, platforms and operating systems, the better their chances of surviving in the games testing wild, and conquering all bugs without fear or fuss.

-Additionally, and like any solid construction, if a broad knowledge and high level of expertise in gaming are the foundations and the bricks with which a good tester is built, a good knowledge of English is the cement, holding that building together.
-Mentioning this as a prerequisite may seem redundant to some – “everyone understands the language of business,” don’t they?
-Well, anybody that has the burning desire to become a games tester will also have to communicate with the other “wildlings” at some point and thus, as most of the gaming industry operates in English, so must we.
+Like in any solid construction, if a broad knowledge and high level of expertise in gaming are the foundations and the bricks with which a good tester is built, a good knowledge of English is the cement holding that building together.
+Mentioning this as a prerequisite may seem redundant to some.
+“Everyone understands the language of business,” don’t they?
+Well, anybody that has the burning desire to become a games tester will also have to communicate with the other “wildlings” at some point and thus, as most of the gaming industry operates in English, must we.
 This is not only because English is the language of business, but also because the results of our work need to be reported in a precise and concise manner that is understandable to both our peers, our team leaders and our clients.
-The perfect games tester is not only able to convey their observations; they can do so in a succinct manner, quick, to the point, deadly… Like a language ninja!
+The perfect games testers are not only able to convey their observations.
+They can do so in a succinct manner, quick, to the point, deadly… Like language ninjas!

-Ultimately, if, during your experience with video game titles, you have ever wondered about broken functionality, about incorrectly set character models, missing textures, words that fall off the end of the game or horrible animations – this job might be just for you.
+If ultimately - during your experience with video game titles - you have ever wondered about broken functionality, incorrectly set character models, missing textures, words that fall off the end of the game or horrible animations – this job might be just for you.

 "You must gather your party before venturing forth."

 Why do I refer to this classic line from Baldur’s Gate?
-Quite simply, because game testing is not a loner’s job.
-We work as a team, firstly, to ensure that we cover all areas of the game being tested and, secondly, to ensure that those areas are divided equally between everybody in the team thus avoiding workload duplication.
+Simply because game testing is not a loner’s job.
+We work as a team.
+Firstly, to ensure that we cover all areas of the tested, and secondly, to ensure those areas are divided equally between everybody in the team thus avoiding workload duplication.
 Imagine, if you will, a classic RPG in which you are attempting to create a perfect team.
 Sure, picking a squad of rogues may seem like a good idea, but how far will you go and how efficient you will be once you get that team out into the wild?
 The same applies to any games testing team.
 We need a warrior, a rogue, a few spell-casters and at least one healer.
-Only when all of the basic classes are covered can we even consider taking on hybrid professions and multiclass characters
+Only when all of the basic classes are covered we can ever consider taking on hybrid professions and multiclass characters.

 What does a specialized team of testers actually do?
 Running tests and bug hunting is, as stated, the crux of the job.
-However, after their job is done, when they are truly filled with pride of the kingdom, then comes the time to process the results.
+However, after their job is done, when they are truly filled with pride of the kingdom, the time comes to process the results.
 This is where the good level of English comes in handy.
-Part of the daily routine is the delivery of the test results to the senior testers, those responsible for task coordination and further data processing, in a clear and concise form, be it through feedback discussions and detailed description of actions undertaken during the day to simply filling out excel tables.
-Oh, did we mention that familiarity with Excel is also a must?!
+Part of the daily routine is the delivery of the test results to the senior testers, those responsible for task coordination and further data processing, in a clear and concise form, be it via feedback discussions and detailed description of actions undertaken during the day or simply filling out Excel tables.
+Oh, did we mention that familiarity with Excel is also a must?
 Excel is one of your best buddies in this line of work.

 "I can't use this yet."

-So, now you know what is expected of a games tester, what a tester does, what the daily routine looks like, some of the tools that they will need to use and even a little about the personality types that make for excellent testers and you feel that you fit the criteria quite nicely, but you are still not sure whether or not you actually want to be one!
-Let us try to address this – YES!
-YES, YOU DO!!!
-However, let’s avoid arbitrary statements and offer a brief justification: Working as a games tester not only puts food on your table and allows you to work in an industry that you are passionate about (let’s face it, you would never have gotten so far in this article if you weren’t!) but it also gives you almost endless opportunities to develop your skills.
+However, let’s avoid arbitrary statements and offer a brief justification.
+Working as a games tester not only puts food on your table and allows you to work in an industry that you are passionate about (let’s face it, you would never have gotten so far in this article if you weren’t!) but it also gives you almost endless opportunities to develop your skills.
 Being a games tester does not amount to manual clicking or “button mashing,” it is way more interesting than that.
-If you enjoy playing with the technological gadgets, then the opportunity to lay your hands on state of the art equipment, some of which has not even been released into the marketplace yet, cannot be overestimated.
+If you enjoy playing with the technological gadgets, the opportunity to lay your hands on state of the art equipment, sometimes not released into the marketplace yet, cannot be overestimated.

-Also, while you may begin your career as a dutiful tester requiring guidance and support at every step, you may soon discover your untapped potential and “soft skills,” the ability to interact effectively and harmoniously with others, which would then allow you to manage people, such as the case of the author.
+Also, while you may begin your career as a dutiful tester requiring guidance and support at every step, you may soon discover your untapped potential and soft skills, the ability to interact effectively and harmoniously with others.
+That could as a consequence allow you to manage people, as in my case.
 Thus, working in games testing can also be a path to developing your managerial skills.
-If, on the other hand, you are more the tech-savvy type and your longer-term goal is to work as a games developer, what better way to understand the complete landscape than starting as a game tester and learning the basics of the industry from the other end of the telescope?
-Who knows, you might even have what it takes to dabble in test automation (yes, we also deal with this in games testing although, to really develop an understanding of it requires an entirely different article for another day!) where you will aid your team by writing clever bits of code, which, in turn, will automate some basic functionality tests of the title.
+If, on the other hand, you are more a tech-savvy type and your longer-term goal is to work as a games developer, what is a better way to understand the complete landscape than starting as a game tester and learning the basics of the industry from the other end of the telescope?
+Who knows, you might even have what it takes to dabble in test automation where you will aid your team by writing clever bits of code, which, in turn, will automate some basic functionality tests of the title.

-“Good doggie.”
+”Good doggie.”
 Forgive him his questionably correct physiology, the title was released over a decade ago.
-Even at the time of release, it did not impress with its graphics quality.
-Or animations.
-Or well-written dialogues, for that matter.
+Even at the time of release, it did not impress with its graphics and animations quality.

 Your adventure starts at www.zostantesteremgier.pl.